 Margot Mifflin is an author, journalist, and professor who writes about women, art, and contemporary culture.
 The author of Bodies of Subversion: A Secret History of Women and Tattoo, she has written for The New York Times, Entertainment Weekly, The Believer, ARTnews, and Salon.com.
 Her book The Blue Tattoo:The Life of Olive Oatman was published in April, 2009.

-An associate professor in the English Department of Lehman College of the City University of New York (CUNY) Mifflin also directs the Arts and Culture program at the CUNY Graduate School of Journalism, where she teaches arts journalism.
+A professor in the English Department of Lehman College of the City University of New York (CUNY) Mifflin also co-directs the Arts and Culture program at the CUNY Graduate School of Journalism, where she teaches arts journalism.